-Everyone in a classroom perceives the chalkboard at the front as rectangular, even though we all have different retinal images of the shape of the board, different trapezoidal impressions.
+Everyone in our classroom perceives the screen at the front of the room as rectangular, even though we all have different retinal images of its shape, different curvy trapezoidal impressions.

-The shape is never really seen as a rectangle, although we all infer that it is that shape.
+The shape is never received on our retinae as a rectangle but we all see it that way.

-What we really get from the senses about the shape is relative to the perceiver.
+What we get from the senses about the shape, strictly speaking, is relative to the perceiver.